Chanooo/CleanSwiftBookFinder/README.md

 # License

-CNChart is available under the MIT license.
+CleanSwiftBookFinder is available under the MIT license.
 See the LICENSE file for more info.
-See the [License](https://github.com/Chanooo/CNChart/blob/master/LICENSE).
+See the [License](https://github.com/Chanooo/CleanSwiftBookFinder/blob/master/LICENSE).
 You are free to make changes and use this in either personal or commercial projects.
 Attribution is not required, but highly appreciated.
 A little "Thanks!" (or something to that affect) is always welcome.
-If you use **CNChart** in your app, please let me know!
+If you use **CleanSwiftBookFinder** in your app, please let me know!